-Darya Safai is an Iranian women’s rights activist and politician.
+Darya Safai is an Iranian women’s rights activist and Belgian MP.

 Born in Tehran, Safai lived under oppression as a woman in the Islamic Republic, an experience that inspired her to become a fearless women’s rights activist from a young age.
 While her participation in the 1999 Iran Student Protests forced her into exile after being imprisoned and released on bail, Safai never abandoned her crusade for the women of Iran.

 In 2014 Safai founded “Let Iranian Women Enter Their Stadiums,” a campaign to win women the right to attend sporting events in Iran.
 Two years later, she would make international headlines for being kicked out of a stadium at the Rio Olympics for holding up a banner for the cause.
 Ultimately, the campaign served as a symbol of the full-fledged discrimination and oppression of women in Iran, an issue exposed by the death of Mahsa Amini.